IRS Extends Deadlines for Hurricane Debby-Impacted Taxpayers

 The IRS noted that it automatically provides filing and penalty relief for all taxpayers with IRS addresses in the disaster areas.
 These taxpayers do not need to contact the agency to request the relief.

-Taxpayers who already had extended their 2023 federal returns and live in the FEMA designated areas also qualify for the Feb.
+Taxpayers who had already extended their 2023 federal returns and live in the FEMA designated areas also qualify for the Feb.
 3 filing date.
-However, the IRS noted that payments on these returns cannot be extended until February since they were due last spring before the hurricane.
+However, the IRS noted that payments on these returns cannot be extended until February since they were due last spring, before the hurricane.

 Federal Assistance, Claiming Losses

-People can apply for assistance through the FEMA app www.disasterassistance.gov or by calling (800) 621-3362.
+People can apply for assistance through the FEMA app, www.disasterassistance.gov, or by calling 800-621-3362.

 “If you have homeowners, renters, or flood insurance, you should file a claim as soon as possible.
 FEMA cannot duplicate benefits for losses covered by insurance.
-If your policy does not cover all your disaster expenses, you may be eligible for federal assistance,” the agency states.
+If your policy does not cover all your disaster expenses, you may be eligible for federal assistance,” the agency stated.

 Moreover, taxpayers in FEMA disaster regions who suffered uninsured losses may be eligible to claim them while filing taxes.